by Theo Poward

 We can’t blame it on Islam, because its just as easy to see the same desire for purity in Christianity, Hinduism, and even more strongly in practically every nationalist system around the world.
 The problem isn’t socio-economic status, because rich and successful people crave purity just as much as the poor and dispossessed do.
 The lesson from ISIS does not tell us about Muslims or the Middle East, it tells us about Humanity, and it is a threat, a cautionary tale.

-For us this increased desire for purity plays out as a general background slow burn existential crisis, not a literal life and death struggle to free ourselves from the black hole of purity.
-We are far enough from it to only see the symptoms.
-ISIS occupied the brink.
+For us this increased desire for purity plays out as a general background slow burn of an existential crisis, not a literal life and death struggle to free ourselves from the black hole of purity.
+We are far enough from it to only see the symptoms, whereas ISIS occupied the brink.
 They declared a caliphate on the ideological territory of an event horizon.
 And, staring into the void, too late recognised the forces they were playing with were out of their control.

 Things need to change.